 the FM patients performed more poorly than their age counterparts on all aspects of the study such as working memory, free recall, recognition memory, verbal fluency and vocabulary with the sole exception of information processing.
 The FM patients performed more like the older controls in the study except they had better information processing and poorer vocabulary.
 It also is suggested within this study that poor cognitive performances was correlated to pain and not depression or anxiety.
 The fact that “speed of processing was intact in FM patients suggests that the most basic and global information processing ability—how fast we process new information—is not a problem for FM patients.
 Our findings do indicate that FM patients have more limited working memory and long-term memory than do age-matched controls.
 The cognitive symptoms described by these patients are likely to be related to difficulties in these domains.”

-Intact speed of processing is quite good news if this study can be validated because it is vital to most cognitive functions.
-Decline in speed of processing in fact might indicate deterioration of cognitive functions and “Speed decreases that occur with age have been hypothesized to be related to age-related declines in dopamine receptors, decreased brain weight, increased dendritic branching that leads to circuitous cognitive processing, or decreases in myelin sheath.”
-However, functionally, on all most other indicators people with FM are operated cognitively twenty years age advanced and even more poorly indicated on vocabulary standards.
+The intact speed of processing is quite good news if this study can be validated because it is vital to most cognitive functions.
+The decline in speed of processing, in fact, might indicate deterioration of cognitive functions and “Speed decreases that occur with age have been hypothesized to be related to age-related declines in dopamine receptors, decreased brain weight, increased dendritic branching that leads to circuitous cognitive processing, or decreases in myelin sheath.”
+However, functionally, on all most other indicators, people with FM are operated cognitively twenty years age advanced and even more poorly indicated on vocabulary standards.